piscolomo/ate/README.md

 ## Using files

-Definitely, you can use any file with .ate extension
+Declare you file with .ate extension in the parse method

 ```ruby
 template = Ate.parse("example.ate")